"An investment in knowledge pays the best interest."

 Athletic Scholarships: Student-athletes may receive a scholarship as an incentive to join their sports team.
 Maintaining a certain GPA, along with other requirements are expected to maintain the scholarship.

 Academic Scholarships: If you show excellence in a specific academic area, or are an all-around strong student, you may qualify for academic scholarships.
 Organizations and programs want to help foster your excellence in the academic world.

 Diversity Scholarships: Many organizations want to encourage people from all walks of life to go to college.
 If you are a part of a diverse background or an ethnic minority group, you can apply for scholarships that are catered to your identity.
-As a technology company, we see firsthand the shortage of female engineering talent and the shortage of women in technology, which is why we established the Women in STEM scholarship.
+As a technology company, we see firsthand the shortage of female engineering talent and the shortage of women in technology, which is why we established this scholarship search tool.

 Chances are that you’ll be expected to pay for most of your college education in some way.
 But there’s good news.
 You probably won’t be asked to pay for all of it up front.
 You can utilize loans to help defer the cost until you have that job that’s waiting for you after you graduate!
 If you have a greater financial need, you may qualify for a federal loan, which may have better terms than other loans.
 They are funded with government money and don’t require a credit check.